Universal equilibration dynamics of the Sachdev-Ye-Kitaev model: Universal super-exponential equilibration dynamics

 In this section, we consider the staggered magnetization, which in the FH model is defined as $\hat{O}_{\rm SM} = \sum_{\ell=1}^{N/2} (-1)^{\ell}(\hat{n}_{\ell\downarrow} -\hat{n}_{\ell\uparrow})$, and which in the SYK model translates to

 The $\hat{\kappa}_{i}$ denote $2$-local operators which we use to construct the $4$-local operators discussed in App.~\ref{app:other_observables}.

 The time evolution of the disorder-averaged QFI, $\mathbb{E}\left[F_{\mathcal Q}\right]$, computed with respect to the operator $\hat{R}$ is shown in Fig.~\ref{f:fig_schem_univ_fq}b.
 The considered initial states are the symmetry unbroken ground states of the FH model for $U/\mathcal{J}= 0, 2, 4, 6, 8,$ and $10$, respectively (dark to light shading).
 These values include a non-interacting initial system for $U/\mathcal{J} = 0$, as well as strongly interacting systems at larger values of $U/\mathcal{J}$.
-As a result, the initial states are characterized by a varying amount of multipartite entanglement that is witnessed by the QFI.
-At short times, the system still retains memory of the initial state.
+As a result, the initial states are characterized by a varying amount of multipartite entanglement that is witnessed by the QFI.\footnote{We note that the scaling of the QFI with system size $N$ depends on the amount of multipartite entanglement of the state \cite{review_Pezze_etal18}: For separable states states, $F_{\mathcal{Q}} \leq N$, whilst for genuinely $N$-partite entangled states $F_{\mathcal{Q}} \leq N^2$.} At short times, the system still retains memory of the initial state.
 However, the completely disordered all-to-all interactions of the SYK model lead to a quick loss of this memory, and already at a time of about $Jt\approx 4$ the QFI equilibrates to a steady state value that is independent of the initial state.
 This rapid equilibration is reminiscent of the fast scrambling characteristic of the model, and also bears similarities to the relaxation curves derived in Ref.~\cite{Reimann_2016} for the out-of-equilibrium dynamics of isolated quantum many-body systems.
 There it is shown that rapid, non-exponential equilibration is expected for, in a random matrix sense, typical Hamiltonians and observables.

 The attained steady state value matches with the one obtained from the infinite temperature Gibbs state (horizontal dashed black line in Fig.~\ref{f:fig_schem_univ_fq}b)

 where $\mathds{1}$ is the identity operator, $Z$ is the partition function and $D$ is the Hilbert space dimension determined by $N$ and $Q$.
 This finding suggests that the overlaps between a generic initial state and energy eigenstates of the SYK$_4$ Hamiltonian are uniformly distributed over the spectrum.
 This is substantiated by computing the Kullback--Leibler divergence, $D_\mathrm{KL}(P(E) \Vert Q(E))$, between the uniform distribution $Q(E)=1/D$ and the initial states' amplitude distribution $P(E)=\abs{ \langle \psi(0) \vert E \rangle }^2$ with respect to the energy basis $\{\ket{E}\}$.\footnote{For $N = 8$ and $N = 12$ systems, $\eave{D_\mathrm{KL}} = 0.0997 \pm 0.0154$ and $0.0627 \pm 0.0028$, respectively.
 This indicates that the initial states are almost uniformly distributed, and the uniformity of $P(E)$ improves with increasing $N$.
 The quoted values are for the FH initial state $U/\mathcal{J} = 10$, and are representative of all considered initial states.}